Deciphering the Small-Angle Scattering of Polydisperse Hard Spheres using Deep Learning: Summary

 We first generate and analyze the scattering data of the polydisperse hard spheres by carrying out MD simulation for different combination of volume fraction $\eta$ and polydispersity $\sigma$.
 Then, we build and train our neural network model using the scattering data paired with corresponding system parameters.
 From our trained neural network, we obtain a generator network that directly generate the scattering function from the system parameter, as well as a inferrer network that directly extract the system parameters from the scattering function.
 To benchmark our neural-network model, we compare our generator with the traditional Percus-Yevick approximation and its corresponding $\beta$ correction, our model yields low error cross all different volume fraction and polydispersity while the traditional methods suffer at high polydispersity and high volume fraction.
 And we compare the inferrer model extracted system parameters with the ground truth ones, it also has very high accuracy for a wide range of $\eta$ and $\sigma$.
 We apply these approach to three common polydispersity distribution including uniform, normal, and lognormal distribution.

 This work lays the groundwork for applying ML-based analysis to the scattering of polydisperse systems.
-Moving forward, this framework can be applied to even more intricate systems, such as charged colloids, binary colloids\cite{imhof1995experimental}, rods and charged rods\cite{schneider1987pair}, as well as other dense dispersion systems, where the strong coupling between the form factor and structure factor renders traditional analytic modeling ineffective.
+Moving forward, \ld{our approach can be applied on experimental data, and both the generator and inferrer can be used under different conditions.
+When using the inferrer, one needs to firstly find the mean particle size for data normalization using dilute sample, then can just apply the inferrer for sample of higher concentration to achieve one-pass inference.
+When there is not dilute sample for reference or the instrument resolution is not high enough, one can combing the generator with a regression model to fit the experimental data\cite{tung2024inferring}.
+Our simulation also disgard the multiple scattering, which is recommended to be minimized in the real experimental setting by reducing the path length of the sample or by reducing the scattering contrast.
+Moreover,} this framework can be applied to even more intricate systems, such as charged colloids, binary colloids\cite{imhof1995experimental}, rods and charged rods\cite{schneider1987pair}, as well as other dense dispersion systems, where the strong coupling between the form factor and structure factor renders traditional analytic modeling ineffective.
 Since polydispersity is ubiquitous in nature, extending our framework to these cases will greatly improve the analytical power of the scattering technique.